Leah Litman: Notable cases

 In 2016, Litman was part of the litigation team in Whole Woman's Health v.
 Hellerstedt.
 The case was decided in the US Supreme Court in a 5–3 ruling.
 The opinion stated Texas cannot place restrictions on the delivery of abortion services that create an undue burden for women seeking an abortion.

 In 2019, Litman was part of the litigation team in Hernandez v.
 Mesa.
-The case centered on the 2010 shooting of Sergio Hernández Guereca, an unarmed Mexican national teenager on the Mexican side of the Mexico–United States border.
+The case centered on the 2010 shooting of Sergio Hernández Guereca, an unarmed Mexican national boy on the Mexican side of the Mexico–United States border.
 He was shot and killed by United States Border Patrol Agent Jesus Mesa, who was patrolling the border by bicycle.
+The Supreme Court ruled against Hernández's family 5-4.

 In 2022, Litman was part of the litigation team in Garcia v.
 United States.
 The lawsuit successfully challenged the rescission of the DACA program.

+Litman also served as a co-counsel representative for plaintiffs in Ramirez Medina v.
+Asher, Jane Doe v.
+Trump Corporation, and E. Jean Carroll v.
+Donald Trump.